Ameer-pasha/PhDetail/README.md

 The script handles two main error scenarios:

 1. **Invalid Number**: If the phone number is not valid for the given country
-2. **Parse Error**: If the phone number format is incorrect (missing country code, wrong format, etc.)
+2. **Parse Error**: If the phone number format is incorrect (missing country code, wrong format, etc..)

 ## Dependencies